 DROUGHT IN THE PACIFIC

 Drought is a regular and significant feature of the climate of the Pacific Islands and can have severe impacts on hydrological, ecological, agricultural, and socioeconomic systems.
 The most prominent driver of drought in this region is the El Niño-Southern Oscillation.
-For many islands, El Niño typically results in extended drought conditions, which can lead to drinking water shortages and increase the area burned by wildfires, sea level decreases, severe impacts to coral reefs, enhanced risk of damaging tropical cyclones, and possible spread of vector-borne disease and illness.
-Low islands are especially prone to drought due to their limited capacity to store fresh water, and with thin aquifers, they are highly sensitive to the impacts of saltwater intrusion.
+For many islands, El Niño typically results in extended drought conditions, which can lead to drinking water shortages, increase area burned by wildfires, sea level decreases, severe impacts to coral reefs, enhanced risk of damaging tropical cyclones, and possible spread of vector-borne disease and illness.
+Low islands are especially prone to drought due to their limited capacity to store fresh water, and are highly sensitive to the impacts of saltwater intrusion.

 Pacific Island peoples have endured drought for millennia, and have developed technological and cultural strategies for responding to droughts.
 According to Hawaiian oral traditions, dryland agricultural systems were particularly vulnerable to droughts, with some political upheavals linked directly to devastating droughts.
-In the recent past, droughts have reduced crop yields, lower livestock production, and reduced streamflow and reservoir water levels.
-In turn, these changes had driven the depletion of groundwater resources and increased the extent and severity of wildland fires, with damage to terrestrial, aquatic, and nearshore habitats.
+In the recent past, droughts have reduced crop yields, led to lower livestock production, reduced streamflow and reservoir water levels.
+In turn, these changes have driven the depletion of groundwater resources and increased the extent and severity of wildland fires, damaging terrestrial, aquatic, and nearshore habitats.
 Collectively, these effects translate into substantial economic losses.
 Droughts, or even dry spells, can also contribute to conflicts between agricultural and other instream water users.

 Droughts vary in duration, frequency, extent, and severity.
-Recent trends have found that drought duration and magnitude in Hawaii have significantly increased: that is, droughts are lasting longer and getting more severe.
+Recent trends have found that drought duration and magnitude in Hawaii have significantly increased: that is, droughts are lasting longer and increasing in severity.
 The two worst droughts in the past century for Hawaii were 1998-2002 and 2007-2014, with widespread effects across all islands.

 This figure to the left shows Hawai‘i state drought frequency (a; number of events), total drought duration (b; number of months), and total drought magnitude (c; unitless) by decade from 1920–2019.
 Statewide trends are shown for the 6-month Standardized Precipitation Index (SPI-6; darker colors, dashed trend line) and the 12-month Standardized Precipitation Index (SPI-12; lighter colors, solid trend line). p < 0.05 indicated with asterisk *.
 Source: Frazier et al. 2022.